mozilla-services/frenchies-pubkeys/README.md

 ## The problem we try to solve

-The frenchies team builds test/dev tools using one-off AWS instances.
+The storage team builds test/dev tools using one-off AWS instances.
 Some of these tools become indispensable, yet, don't warrant being monitored and managed by ops.